Leonard Bernstein's 'Ode to Freedom'

 Monday, November 09, 2009

-On Christmas Day, 1989, just six weeks after the Berlin Wall came down, Leonard Bernstein led a celebratory performance of Beethoven's Symphony No. 9 at the Schauspielhaus, near the site of the demolished wall in East Berlin.
+On Christmas Day, 1989, just six weeks after the Berlin Wall came down, an ailing Leonard Bernstein led a celebratory performance of Beethoven's Symphony No. 9 at the Schauspielhaus, near the site of the demolished wall in East Berlin.
 The orchestra consisted of musicians from both East and West Germany, plus the four occupying powers who had waged war against Germany in World War II: Great Britain, France, Russia and the United States.
 The four soloists that day were June Anderson from the U.S., Sarah Walker from the U.K., Klaus Konig from East Germany, and Jan-Hendrik Rootering from West Germany.

 When these musicians gathered in Berlin, residents everywhere were chipping and chiseling away at the hated wall.
 Leonard Bernstein carved out a chunk himself and sent it back to his family in New York.
 As Humphrey Burton notes in his biography of the conductor, “The entire world was watching Berlin’s euphoria and Bernstein was at the heart of the celebrations: because of his past endeavors it seemed quite natural for an American Jew to be in charge of Germany’s reunification celebration.”